tigerkelly/easyudp/README.md

 The functions are as follows.

-The easyUdpServer function is the only call needed to setup a UDP server.
+The easyUdp function is the only call needed to setup a UDP server.

-The easyUdpClient and easyUdpSend are used by the client to create a UDP socket and send data to the server.
+The easyUdpSend are used by the client to create a UDP socket and send data to the server.

 Read the source code for more information.